• Professor Lynn Froggett – email@example.com

 To consult recordings of past seminars, view the Research Seminars within the School of Social Work, Care and Community – where you will find our current list of seminars.

-This link will take you directly to a recording of the seminar held on the 21st September 2016 which was given by Shireen Gaur, Group Analyst and Clinical Psychologist, NHS and Martyn Smithers, Chair, Group Analyst North and was entitled ‘Group Culture is Group Mind’ (de Mare).
+This link will take you directly to a recording of the seminar held on the 14th December 2016 which was given by Anthony Schrag and was entitled ‘The Artist as Social Worker'.
+(This video contains explicit language which some viewers may find offensive)

 Read more on the dates of forthcoming Imagination and Inquiry seminars for 2016 / 2017.